alexei379/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-My model implements architecture similar to [NVIDIA's CNN architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
+My model architecture is similar to [NVIDIA's CNN architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

 My model consists of 5 convolutional layers and 3 fully connected layers (model.py lines 37-63).
 RELU used as activation fuction to introduce nonlinearity.
 The input image is split into YUV planes and passed to the network, where first layers perform normalization and cropping.